hatlabs/SH-RPi-firmware/README.md

 ## Flashing

+# Required Hardware

+A simple SerialUPDI programmer seems to be the best bet for flashing the MCU.
+As of now (2022-11-20), the `avrdude` version provided by PlatformIO needs to be updated to support the `serialupdi` protocol.
+Download and/or install `avrdude` 7.0 or later and then copy `avrdude` and `avrdude.conf` to the `~/.platformio/packages/tool-avrdude-megaavr` directory.

+# Flashing Operation

 Flashing the device is also done using PlatformIO.

 The flashing harness is documented at the [Updating the firmware](https://hatlabs.github.io/sh-rpi/pages/software/#updating-the-firmware) section of the documentation.